lsampaioweb/proxmox-ubuntu-22-04-desktop-standard/ansible/roles/template/README.md

 ## 5. Remove unnecessary packages.

-## 6. Add the favorite applications in the Dock.

-## 7. Setup the dark theme.

-## 8. Recreate the machine-id file so the new VM can get a new IP.
+## 6. Recreate the machine-id file so the new VM can get a new IP.

-## 9. Remove unnecessary files, folders and configuration.
+## 7. Remove unnecessary files, folders and configuration.

 # Created by: